 Veduta of Rome from Hartmann Schedel, Nuremberg Chronicle, Nuremberg 1493 (Photo Wikimedia Commons)

-Residence of the Papacy, destination of pilgrims, and metropolis of art, the city of Rome was a perpetual hub for foreigners from all over the globe.
-From the Middle Ages on, groups of compatriots in the Eternal City gathered in confraternities and founded hospices, oratories and churches.
-These groups mirror the linguistic, ethnic, and cultural characteristics of their places of origin, and appear as "national" representative bodies long before the idea of a nation state had established itself on a continental scale.
+Multicultural urban centers like Rome and Naples provide fascinating settings for comparative studies on pre-modern concepts of nationhood.
+From the Middle Ages on, groups of people of common origins gathered in confraternities and founded hospices, oratories and churches.
+These groups mirror the linguistic, ethnic, and cultural characteristics of their places of origin, and appear as national’ representative bodies long before the idea of a nation state had established itself on a continental scale.
+In addition to territorial and linguistic criteria, shared memories, traditions, rituals, and identification figures fostered a feeling of belonging among foreigners.

 Research Areas